ilovejs/edx-dl-2022/README.md

 Unlink `https://github.com/coursera-dl/edx-dl`, this codebase is <300 lines.
 Less time to tinker.

 Also, can visually cheat.
 So, it's more adaptive to future changes (russia ban).
+I mean, chrome is magic

 Imagine you right click the element to copy xpath.
-Rather than, stratch ur head to debug into a maze, which might fail anywhere anytime...(of course)
+Rather than, Scratch ur head to debug into a maze, which might fail anywhere anytime...(of course)

 ## Result
 ----------